 I tried making these for the first time, and again after two days, and it turned out absolutely amazing.
 The recipe is a very forgiving, easy, no-pampering-needed types recipe.
 The recipe steps and text might look like a long complicated one, but it is one of the easiest bread recipes I’ve tried.

-The above quantity makes about 24-28 garlic knots.
-I used half of it in one batch and saved the remaining half, which I refrigerated and used after 2 days.
+- The above quantity makes about 24-28 garlic knots.
+I used half of it in one batch and saved the remaining half, which I refrigerated and used after two days.

-- Warm water to about 115 degrees Fahrenheit.
+- Warm the water.
+The temperature should be 115 degrees Fahrenheit.
 In case you don’t have a thermometer to measure, the key is to have warm water and not hot or cold water.

 - Mix the water, yeast, sugar in a bowl.
 Gently stir it.
 Let the yeast rise for about 10 minutes.
-I feel it is important for the yeast to rise so that the bread is not dense.
+It is essential for the yeast to rise so that the bread is not dense.

 - Add flour.
 Make it into a dough.
 Don’t overwork or over knead the dough.
 This is a very forgiving dough, doesn’t need much pampering.

 - Cover the dough bowl with a towel or plastic wrap and keep it aside in a warm place to proof for a minimum of 2-3 hours.
 I kept it for about 2 hours.